xuejx7/xuejx7.github.io/_pages/about.md

 Introduction to the Subject Group
 ------
-CCL —— Center for Computational Learning
+CLL —— Computational Learning Lab

 A normal tinkering innovation is like a worm coming out of the bottom of a bamboo, it has to penetrate section by section before it can eventually crawl out, this is called a vertical exit.